 NEWS and NOTES

-Lewbel is quoted in the March 2014 Grantland: anthony-gatto-juggling-cirque-du-soleil-jason-fagone
+Lewbel is quoted in the March 2014 sports magazine Grantland: anthony-gatto-juggling-cirque-du-soleil-jason-fagone

 STATA module sspecialreg by Kit Baum, which implements special regressor estimators, has been released.
 See: simplenew14.pdf, special-reg-handbook7.pdf, simple-comparisons5.pdf for surveys and introductions.